zwacky/wicki-io/content/posts/2021-11-woff2-one-font-format-to-rule-them-all/index.md

 With more efficient font formats, thanks to compression, browsers were able to support them.

-Have a look at Pedro Amado's elaborate [Font Format Timeline](https://typeforge.files.wordpress.com/2011/11/timeline_formatos_software_fontes_v10-01.jpg).
+Have a look at the elaborate [Font Format Timeline](https://typeforge.files.wordpress.com/2011/11/timeline_formatos_software_fontes_v10-01.jpg) by Pedro Amado.
 This shows, that there are in fact many more facets to font formats than we think.

 ---